 The communication process among the groups via internet provides the students with a decentralised, cooperative working experience.
 The students will be prepared for new forms of working arrangements as they can be found more and more in practice - especially in international organisations.

 On an individual level the didactical concept we apply supports an exploring way of learning.
 The local teachers or coordinators have rather the function of supporting the students than those of lecturers.
 In a project phase the students work on a topic which they have chosen.
 They do research, collect material, prepare a paper or another form of documentation and conclude with a final presentation.
 In an ideal setting the students work cooperatively via the internet on one topic across the institutional boundaries: they exchange data material and write a common project paper via internet with somebody sitting in another city or even another country.
+The virtual tutorials and the virtual seminar which have been offered by the Institute for Didactics and Economics at the Johann Wolfgang Goethe-University in Frankfurt, Germany had a local coordination team in Frankfurt and decentralised students groups either around Frankfurt (tutorials) or at other universities in Germany and Southamerica.
+The following pricture provides an overview over the technical implementation of the educational setting:

 The local coordination team has the following functions: